Britney is a licensed clinical social worker and mom to two boys.

 - Unrestricted: No permit is required to carry a concealed firearm

 - Shall Issue: Authorities shall issue a permit to those meeting law requirements, regardless of intent

-- May Issue: Applicant must demonstrate a specific need for use of a firearm
+- May Issue: Applicant must demonstrate a specific need for the use of a firearm

 - No Issue: No concealed carry permits will be issued or honored (as in those from other states)

-1. The 2nd amendment of the Constitution has been interpreted that citizens have the right to bear arms.
+- The Second Amendment of the Constitution has been interpreted that citizens have the right to bear arms.
 Specifically, there are two clauses.
-The first reads “A well regulated militia being necessary to the security of a free state, the right of the people to keep and bear arms shall not be infringed”.
+The first reads, “A well regulated militia being necessary to the security of a free state, the right of the people to keep and bear arms shall not be infringed.”
 In 2008, the Supreme Court ruled in District of Columbia v.
-Heller that the 2nd amendment does give individuals the right to own guns for lawful purposes including protection of homes and self-defense.
+Heller that the Second Amendment does give individuals the right to own guns for lawful purposes, including protection of homes and self-defense.
 This was appealed in 2010 but was again, affirmed.
 How many more times are we going to bother the Supreme Court when it has already made a ruling?

-1. Many issues were seen by the Supreme Court more than once.
+- Many issues were seen by the Supreme Court more than once.
 If the social justice laws of 1964 were since 20 or 30 years earlier, they would have been voted against as well.
 The Constitution was made to be slightly malleable depending on the social culture of its people.
-The United States is a progressive place and the population make up is continually changing.
+The United States is a progressive place, and the population makeup is continually changing.
 Shouldn’t the laws reflect this?